DavidNTompkins/windows-databrary-bulk-zip-download/readme.md

 If you encounter any issues:
 - Make sure you're logged into Databrary in Chrome before running the script.
-- Check that your CSV file is formatted correctly and contains valid session IDs.
+- Check that your CSV file is formatted correctly and contains valid session IDs (don't change the column header please).
 - Verify that you have the necessary permissions on Databrary for the sessions you're trying to download.
 - Ensure you've entered the correct volume number when running the script.

-For any persistent problems, please contact your system administrator or the Databrary support team.
+Feel free to message me on X if you have any issues - I'm just a guy (unaffiliated) but I might be able to help